Dynamic Wholesale Pricing under Censored-Demand Learning: Existence of Equilibrium and Dimensionality Reduction

 \section{Existence of Equilibrium and Dimensionality Reduction}

-As discussed earlier, Weibull demand is common in the literature.
+Weibull demand is common in the literature.
 Building on earlier insights, \citet{LarPor:MS1999} show that a dimensionality-reduction technique can be used to analyze a single-agent newsvendor problem by representing beliefs through the shape hyperparameter~$\ahyp$ alone, thereby yielding a scalable dynamic program.
 In this section, we extend this idea to our strategic setting.
 We construct a standardized newsvendor model using dimensionality reduction, and show that its solution concept can be used to obtain an \ac{MPE} of the original game.
 This approach offers two advantages: \begin{enumerate} [label={\rm (\roman*)}, ref=(\roman*)] \item it simplifies the computation of the resulting \acp{MPE}; \item it enables us to establish an existence result for the equilibrium. \end{enumerate}

 To the best of our knowledge, this is the first application of dimensionality reduction to prove the existence of an equilibrium in a strategic newsvendor context.
-Moreover, solving \cref{DP:equation_retailer_B,DP:equation_manufacturer_B} via backward induction is intractable because the state space grows rapidly.
+Moreover, solving \cref{eq:manufacturer-value-def,eq:retailer-value-def,eq:V-R-V-R-breve} via backward induction is intractable because the state space grows rapidly.
 The dimensionality reduction overcomes this challenge by leveraging the structural properties of the Weibull demand distribution.
+From now on, we assume $\ahyp_{1} > \max(1,1/\weibull)$.
+Let $\sorders = \reals_{+}$.
+If the conditional demand distribution $\distrdemand$ is Weibull and the prior $\prior$ is conjugate with parameter $\bhyp=1$, then the predictive demand distribution function in \cref{eq:predictive-distr-func} has the \emph{standardized} form: